Canada – Into the Great Wide Open

 We visited the SS Klondike National Historic Site, which is a vintage sternwheeler.
 The paddlewheel boat is drydocked and is set up as it was in the late 1800s.
 The guides were great and knowledgeable and it felt like it we stepped back in time for a little while.

-We also stopped by the Whitehorse Rapids Fishladder.
+Driving around town, we also stopped by the Whitehorse Rapids Fishladder.
 This is supposedly the longest wooden fish ladder in the world.
 The fish ladder helps the salmon go up river where a dam blocks their natural spawning path.
 The site was very informative and a relaxing.

 Most of the Yukon roads are dirt and if they are paved, they are very rugged.
 If you decide to travel up here, ensure you have a spare tire, a patch kit, an air compressor and or a satellite phone or emergency beacon.
 There is virtually no cellular phone capability in most areas and some of the roads are driven infrequently.